DECENTfoundation/dcorejs/README.md

 [Download example](https://github.com/DECENTfoundation/decent-js/tree/master/src/examples/DownloadContent)

 More examples available [here](https://github.com/DECENTfoundation/decent-js/tree/master/src/examples).
-To run examples, you need to clone repository and build with `npm run pack`.
-Browser bundle will be found within `dist/bundle.js`.
+To run examples, you need to clone repository and build with `npm run build` if folders `dist` and `lib` is not presented.
+Browser bundle can be found within `dist/bundle.js`.
 Node version in `lib/decent-js.js`.

 ## All available methods